 From the luxurious to the leisurely…

 Afternoon tea is said to have originated in 1840, when the Duchess of Bedford would get peckish while waiting for dinner.
 Now it’s an institution and all-round lovely day out.
-Whether you’re looking for a leisurely affair or a more decadent one, here’s where to enjoy a tea and scone at the city’s most indulgent afternoon teas.
+Whether you’re looking for a leisurely affair or a more decadent one, here’s 18 of the city’s most indulgent afternoon teas to try in Dubai.

 Atmosphere, Burj Khalifa, Downtown Dubai, Dubai, daily, noon to 4.30pm, Dhs327 to Dhs515.
 Tel: (04) 888 3828. atmosphereburjkhalifa.com